 Skip to main content

-Buyers Agents
+Buyers' Agents

 Buyers’ Agents, also known as property finders, work exclusively on behalf of property buyers, locating properties that exactly match their specific requirements.
-In all cases, they e meet clients in advance of the search process, either in person or via a video call, for an in-depth discussion about why they plan to buy in Spain, what they want to find and where.
-If the client hasn't decided where, a buyers agent will make suggestions that match the buyers criteria and it is often the case that clients buy somewhere they had never heard of until the agent suggested it.
+In all cases, they meet clients in advance of the search process, either in person or via a video call, for an in-depth discussion about why they plan to buy in Spain, what they want to find and where.
+If the client hasn't decided where, a buyer's agent will make suggestions that match the buyers criteria and it is often the case that clients buy somewhere they had never heard of until the agent suggested it.

 The initial research phase of a property search takes several weeks, during which time the buyers agent investigates and assess all the options located across the whole market, openly listed properties, private sales and ‘under the radar’ offers.
 Initially they investigate the immediate environment, looking for negatives such as road noise and empty building land nearby, moving on to internal inspections once we have excluded properties with problems.
 If there are negatives, they will flag them up, nothing is hidden.
 This is the legwork and due diligence that few overseas buyers have the time or knowledge to do themselves.
 Buyers agents write detailed reports for the client and help them develop a shortlist for viewing.

-Buyers Agents will help the client find you a property based on the specification. they continue to carry out the negotiations, assist clients through the buying procedure and help with after sales services.
-In order to retain complete independence, their commission must come directly from the buying client and not from any third parties.
+Buyers' Agents will help their clients find a property based on the specification, They oversea the negotiations, assist their clients through the buying procedure and help with after sales services.
+In order to retain complete independence, their fee should come directly from the buying client and not from any third parties.
 Typically their experience, local contacts and negotiating ability will more than repay their fees.

 Property survey